nubenetes/awesome-kubernetes/docs/aws-tools-scripts.md

 - [vantage.sh](https://www.vantage.sh/)
 - [github.com/one2nc/cloudlens 🌟](https://github.com/one2nc/cloudlens) k9s like CLI for AWS
 - [Amazon CodeCatalyst](https://codecatalyst.aws/explore) Quickly build and deliver apps at scale on AWS.
+- [github.com/Reaimua/AWS-CLI-Uploader-Project](https://github.com/Reaimua/AWS-CLI-Uploader-Project/) Simple bash scripts that uploads a local file to an Amazon S3 bucket
+- [github.com/welldone-cloud/aws-list-resources](https://github.com/welldone-cloud/aws-list-resources) Uses the AWS Cloud Control API to list resources that are present in a given AWS account and region(s).
+Discovered resources are written to a JSON output file.